top of page

 The word meta is Greek and means “beyond” or “transcending.”
 For example, the word metamorphosis means “beyond the original formation,” or transformation.

-To navigate the dark tunnels of addiction––to find light and preserve wellness in the midst of it––we must go beyond our usual ways of doing things.
+To navigate the dark tunnels of addiction––to find light and preserve wellness in the face of it––we must go beyond our usual way of doing things and realize it's not only the addict who needs to learn and grow and change.

 "Accept that the story is going to